USS Tanager (AM-5): Pacific Ocean assignment

 The minesweeper steamed to the Hawaiian Islands and operated out of Pearl Harbor from 1920 to 1941.
 Her services for the Fleet included target-towing, participation in mine-laying and minesweeping exercises, and transportation of men and mail.
-In addition, she took part in the Tanager Expeditions to Necker Island and Nihoa Island in the Hawaiian chain and operated briefly at Wake Island in the summer of 1923 during an ornithological survey.
-In August 1925, she served on a plane guard station for the PN flying boats' unsuccessful flight from the U.S. West Coast to Hawaii.
+In addition, she took part in the Tanager Expeditions to Necker Island and Nīhoa Island in the Hawaiian chain and operated briefly at Wake Island in the summer of 1923 during an ornithological survey.
+In August 1925, she served on a plane guard station for the PN flying boats' unsuccessful flight from the West Coast of the United States to Hawaii.

 Her routine duties at Pearl Harbor were twice interrupted.
 In early 1928, she was assigned duty as station ship at Pago Pago, Samoa; and, late in March, she unsuccessfully attempted to free SS Steelmaker, aground on Mitchell Island.
 In 1930, Tanager operated between Mare Island, California and San Diego, for a time, towing and assisting in the preparation of many decommissioned flush-deck, four-pipe destroyers for inactive berthing at the Destroyer Base at the latter place.